Progress on Protecting Birds from Wind Turbine Collisions |

 To help with mitigation efforts, The Nature Conservancy has produced a map of the United States identifying sensitive areas to wind power development, and NRDC and National Audubon Society have joined with Google Earth to produce a map of 13 western states identifying areas where wind developments should be avoided.
 American Bird Conservancy and Cornell Lab of Ornithology are working to further the development of computer models to predict risks to migrating birds from wind projects.
 The approach uses data gathered by weather radar stations across the country to predict both where concentrations of birds will occur during the migration seasons, and the weather conditions that could force birds to fly at lower elevations, increasing the probability of collisions with wind turbines.
 These models would allow wind projects to temporarily shut down, avoiding avian collisions.

 A similar project has been introduced by Iberdrola Renewables, which incorporates real-time radar developed by DeTect, Inc. for use at a wind project in coastal Texas.
-This system uses DeTect’s airport bird-strike avoidance radar to identify flocks of migrating birds and automatically shut down the wind project when the risk of collision is high.
+This system uses DeTect’s airport birdike avoidance radar to identify flocks of migrating birds and automatically shut down the wind project when the risk of collision is high.